The 50 Scariest Horror Movie Monsters Ranked

 9. Cenobites – Hellraiser (1987)

 The original "Hellraiser" is a genuinely scary, goopy, gory horror movie with a wonderfully demented premise.
-The original film doesn't officially introduce audiences to Pinhead, the most recognizable of the extra-dimensional sickos called Cenobites.
-He gets more time to shine later, but initially, viewers are subjected to a whole league of supernatural sadomasochists.
+While he's not the primary villain of the film, it's here we meet Pinhead, the most recognizable of the extra-dimensional sickos called Cenobites.
+He gets more time to shine later in the franchise, but initially, viewers are subjected to a whole league of supernatural sadomasochists.
 The Cenobites appear when daring humans seek out pleasures beyond their capacity, as Frank (Sean Chapman) does in the 1987 film.
 His escapades don't quite work out, as he loses his human body in a deeply disgusting way after beckoning the Cenobites with a magic puzzle box.

 Although the Cenobites' torturous impact can be deeply disturbing, the dudes themselves are as entertaining as they are scary.
 With lipless bared teeth, mutated heads, and, of course, pins stuck through their faces, the Cenobites are like eldritch body mod freaks with a knack for rending flesh from bones.
-Over the series' 10 movies and counting, they're a persistently dangerous — and admittedly cool-looking — presence.
+Over the "Hellraiser" series' 10 movies and counting (11 if we're including the reboot), they're a persistently dangerous — and admittedly cool-looking — presence.
 (Valerie Ettenhofer)

 8. The Babadook – The Babadook (2014)